-Well it’s spring and we’re all mostly indoors, so here’s our primer on storing your fave snow gear for the sunny months. – Ed.
+Well it’s just about spring so here’s our primer on storing your fave snow gear for the sunny months. – Ed.

 Whether you’re mourning the snowmelt and plotting how to ski through August or you’re already gleefully breaking out sandals and shorty wetsuits, warmer weather is undeniably upon us.
 I’m somewhere in between, eager for ocean time, long backpacking trips, and warm weather biking but loath to zip up the ski bag for the next eight months or so.
 Aside from the occasional spring trip, my ski boots, skis, and cold-weather gear—heavy duty Gore-Tex, zero degree sleeping bag, and storm-down jacket aren’t going to get much love until the weather turns again next fall.
 Here are a few tips on cleaning and storing your equipment properly, so that when next winter rolls around you aren’t dealing with rusted edges, warped boots, and foggy goggles.

 Give your down a little breathing room.

 Sleeping bags and puffy jackets often come with stuff sacks to streamline packing, but that doesn’t mean they thrive under pressure.
 Stuff sacks compress down and minimize loft, which compromises insulation.
 After cleaning, store your sleeping bag loosely in a large canvas or mesh bag in a cool, dry location.
 Jackets are similar: Wash according to instructions on the tag (typically this means using a front-loading washing machine, down detergent, and drying with tennis or sock balls to maintain loft), and store them on hangers or folded loosely in a cool, dry spot.

 Wash your Gore-Tex, for goodness sake.
 And re-up on your DWR.